 PRICE INCLUDES …..

 All birdwatching excursions with expert leader, local guides and interpreter, full-board accommodation (starting with dinner on 5th, ending with breakfast on 17th), soft drinks at meal times, local transport by mini-coach, reserve entrance fees, internal flights, international flights and airport taxes.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flights from most UK airports (via Amsterdam) to Beijing using the scheduled services of KLM.
-Outbound flight departs late morning, return flight arrives back late afternoon.
+Return flights from most UK airports (via Paris or Amsterdam) to Beijing using the scheduled services of KLM.
+Outbound flight departs early morning, return flight arrives back late afternoon.